Jerusalem Crown: The Aleppo Crown

-The Jerusalem Crown is a printed edition of the Aleppo Codex, known in Hebrew as the כתר ארם צובה (Keter Aram Tsovah – "Crown of Aleppo"), a Masoretic codex worked up circa 929 CE and claimed to have been proofread and provided with vowel points and accents by the great Masoretic master, Aaron ben Moses ben Asher.
-The Wikipedia article on the Aleppo Codex provides further details and history of this important manuscript.
-During the pogrom on December 1, 1947 (two days after the United Nations voted to recommend partition of Mandatory Palestine into a Jewish and an Arab state) the Syrian Army firebombed the Great Synagogue of Aleppo and the Codex was originally reported as completely destroyed.
-In fact, more than two-thirds of the Codex survived and was later (ca. 1957) smuggled into Israel.
-At that time only 294 pages were gotten (later one more page was turned in) from an original total whose estimates run from 380 to 491 pages (possibly the lowest estimate is for the Bible text alone and the higher estimates include appendices such as Masoretic notes, treatises on grammar, etc., such as are part of the Leningrad Codex).
-In general, most of the Torah was missing (the surviving text started at Deuteronomy 28:17), some pages were missing from the Prophets, and a substantial portion of the Ketuvim was missing (the surviving text ended at Song of Songs 3:11; completely lost were Ecclesiastes, Lamentations, Esther, Daniel, Ezra and Nehemiah—as well as some pages in the midst of surviving books).
+The Jerusalem Crown is a printed edition of the Aleppo Codex, known in Hebrew as the כתר ארם צובה (Keter Aram Tsovah – "Crown of Aleppo"), a Masoretic Text worked up c.
+929 and claimed to have been proofread and provided with vowel points and accents by the great Masoretic master, Aaron ben Moses ben Asher.
+During the December 1, 1947 anti-Jewish riot in Aleppo, two days after the United Nations voted to recommend partition of Mandatory Palestine into Jewish and Arab states, the Syrian Army firebombed the Central Synagogue of Aleppo and the Codex was originally reported as completely destroyed.

+In fact, more than two-thirds of the Codex survived and was later smuggled into Israel c.
+1957.
+At that time, only 294 pages arrived (later, one more page was donated) from an original total whose estimates run from 380 to 491 pages; possibly the lowest estimate is for the Bible text alone, and the higher estimates include appendices such as Masoretic notes, treatises on grammar, etc., such as are part of the Leningrad Codex.
+In general, most of the Torah was missing (the surviving text started at Deuteronomy 28:17), some pages were missing from the Prophets, and a substantial portion of the Ketuvim was missing (the surviving text ended at Song of Songs 3:11; completely lost were Ecclesiastes, Lamentations, Esther, Daniel, Ezra, and Nehemiah—as well as some pages in the midst of surviving books).
 Starting in 1986, the Israel Museum took ten years to remove a thousand years' accumulation of dirt, and even fungus, from the manuscript, and do other restorative work.